DATA PROCESSING AGREEMENT

 3.1 Evvnt agrees:

-(a) to process Client Personal Data only: (i) on behalf of Client and/or the applicable business or controller and in accordance with Client’s documented instructions unless otherwise required by European Union or European Member State law or state or Federal U.S. law to which Evvnt is subject; (ii) for the purpose of carrying out the Services or as otherwise instructed by Client; and(iii) in compliance with this DPA.
+(a) to process Client Personal Data only: (i) on behalf of Client and/or the applicable business or controller and in accordance with Client’s documented instructions unless otherwise required by UK, European Union or European Member State law or state or Federal U.S. law to which Evvnt is subject; (ii) for the purpose of carrying out the Services or as otherwise instructed by Client; and(iii) in compliance with this DPA.

 (d) that if it is legally required to process Client Personal Data otherwise than as instructed by Client, it shall notify Client before such processing occurs, unless the law requiring such processing prohibits Evvnt from notifying Client on an important ground of public interest, in which case it shall notify Client as soon as that law permits it to do so.